houstonhaynes/PortfolioSite/content/vitae/darksideofbigdata.md

 type = "itemized"
 author = "Houston Haynes"
 date = "2019-10-07"
-title = "04.
-The Dark Side of Big Data" description = "[Placeholder for some clever quip about how AI can suck]" featured = "" featuredpath = "" featuredalt = ""
+title = "The Dark Side of Big Data" description = "How the refi bubble in the 2000s was my 'Cassandra moment' in tech" featured = "" featuredpath = "" featuredalt = ""